 You can create several administrators for the SMC server's web interface and grant them read/write or read-only access rights.
-For more information, refer to the section Managing administrators.
+For more information, refer to the section Managing administrators from local and external directories.

 The SMC server allows: